-What Should I Know About A Naturopathic Doctor-Patient Relationship?
+What Should You Know About A Naturopathic Doctor-Patient Relationship?

 We have to work together as a team and implement a variety of lifestyle strategies for naturopathic medicine to work on the deepest level possible.
 This requires patients to take responsibility to commit and to be consistent with the recommendations provided.
 We support patients in this by teaching them the steps necessary to create and monitor their own wellness and to help with changes, modifications, or referrals when necessary.

-We strive to find the underlying cause of a patient’s illness, rather than treat symptoms exclusively.
-Recognizing that each body is unique, naturopathic doctors tailor their treatments to meet the individual needs of each patient.
+I strive to find the underlying cause of a patient’s illness, rather than treat symptoms exclusively.
+Recognizing that each body is unique, I tailor your treatments to meet your needs to get you results quickly!